wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 is the most likely explanation for oceanic swimming for caribou that live on islands in the Fogo Island archipelago.

-Caribou were introduced to Fogo Island (n = 26 animals between 1964–67) and Change Island (n = 5 animals in 1964) from Newfoundland as part of a series of translocations and introductions throughout the province (Bergerud and Mercer 1989).
+Caribou were introduced to Fogo Island between 1964–67 as part of a series of translocations throughout the province (Bergerud and Mercer 1989).
 Typical caribou predators such as black bears (*Ursus americanus*) and wolves (*Canis lupus*) are absent from Fogo Island; the dominant predator is coyote (*Canis latrans*), which predate calves but it remains unclear what threat they pose, if any, to adult caribou (Rayl et al. 2014).
-Given the minimal risk of predation to adults, we propose that forage limitation is more likely to drive movement between islands than predator avoidance.
+Given the minimal risk of predation to adults and low density of coyote on Fogo Island, we propose that forage limitation is more likely to drive movement between islands than predator avoidance.
 For several decades after their introduction to Fogo Island, the caribou population did not exceed ~100 individuals (Bergerud and Mercer 1989, Newfoundland and Labrador Wildlife Division, unpublished data).
 During the 1990s, population density reached ~300 animals and anecdotal evidence suggests caribou were first seen on nearby islands during this same period.
 Increased competition for resources on Fogo Island due to this increase in density could have precipitated movement to other islands.

 Forage limitation and over-grazing is a major concern for caribou populations and can lead to reduced female reproductive success